-Students receiving accommodations through the DSO who are eligible to receive exam accommodations should receive these accommodations directly from their professors.
-When necessary, however, the DSO is prepared to assist professors by providing alternate testing rooms or proctors during normal office hours.
-Following are a few answers to questions professors may have when assisting students with exam accommodations.
+The DSO is prepared to assist professors by providing alternate testing rooms and proctors during office hours (8:00am-5:00pm).
+The following are a few answers to questions professors may have when assisting students with exam accommodations.

 1. How do I know what exam accommodations to provide?

-A low distraction environment is a testing locale with minimal interruptions and limited noise.
+A distraction-reduced environment is a testing locale with minimal interruptions and noise.
 Smaller classrooms with few students or a quiet office would be suitable.
-It is important to discuss the proposed testing environment with the student in order to determine the appropriateness of the testing environment.
+It is important to discuss the testing environment with the student in order to determine the appropriateness of the testing environment.

 3. Should I contact Disability Services if I am providing the exam accommodations on my own?

-It is not necessary for the instructor to contact the DSO if providing exam accommodations without assistance from the DSO, nor is it necessary to complete the Request for Proctoring Services form.
+It is not necessary for the instructor to contact our office if providing exam accommodations without assistance from the DSO.

-Please contact the DSO at x6500 if you have any questions or concerns about providing exam accommodations.
+Please email or call (310-506-6500) if you have any questions or concerns about providing exam accommodations.